mrSaeedM/mrSaeedM.github.io/_pages/about.md

   - /about.html
 ---

-I work as consultant scientist.
+I work as a consultant scientist.
 My background is in applied mathematics.
 I specialized in systems biology/pharmacology modeling during my PhD.